xxxxxxxcode/-C.code-.github.io/README.md

 More details see [myBlog](https://codepen.io/C-code/pen/LeXWoM/).

 ### Jekyll Themes
-THis page is basically created to promote [Jeklly themes](https://help.github.com/articles/adding-a-jekyll-theme-to-your-github-pages-site-with-the-jekyll-theme-chooser/)
+This page is basically created to promote [Jeklly themes](https://help.github.com/articles/adding-a-jekyll-theme-to-your-github-pages-site-with-the-jekyll-theme-chooser/)

 ### Support or Contact